open-gpdb/gpdb/gpdb-doc/markdown/install_guide/localization.html.md

 The nature of some locale categories is that their value has to be fixed for the lifetime of a Greenplum Database system.
 That is, once `gpinitsystem` has run, you cannot change them anymore. `LC_COLLATE` and `LC_CTYPE` are those categories.
 They affect the sort order of indexes, so they must be kept fixed, or indexes on text columns will become corrupt.
 Greenplum Database enforces this by recording the values of `LC_COLLATE` and `LC_CTYPE` that are seen by gpinitsystem.
 The server automatically adopts those two values based on the locale that was chosen at initialization time.

 The other locale categories can be changed as desired whenever the server is running by setting the server configuration parameters that have the same name as the locale categories \(see the *Greenplum Database Reference Guide* for more information on setting server configuration parameters\).
-The defaults that are chosen by gpinitsystem are written into the coordinator and segment `postgresql.conf` configuration files to serve as defaults when the Greenplum Database system is started.
-If you delete these assignments from the coordinator and each segment `postgresql.conf` files then the server will inherit the settings from its execution environment.
+The defaults that are chosen by gpinitsystem are written into the master and segment `postgresql.conf` configuration files to serve as defaults when the Greenplum Database system is started.
+If you delete these assignments from the master and each segment `postgresql.conf` files then the server will inherit the settings from its execution environment.

 Note that the locale behavior of the server is determined by the environment variables seen by the server, not by the environment of any client.
-Therefore, be careful to configure the correct locale settings on each Greenplum Database host \(coordinator and segments\) before starting the system.
+Therefore, be careful to configure the correct locale settings on each Greenplum Database host \(master and segments\) before starting the system.
 A consequence of this is that if client and server are set up in different locales, messages may appear in different languages depending on where they originated.

 Inheriting the locale from the execution environment means the following on most operating systems: For a given locale category, say the collation, the following environment variables are consulted in this order until one is found to be set: `LC_ALL`, `LC_COLLATE` \(the variable corresponding to the respective category\), `LANG`.
 If none of these environment variables are set then the locale defaults to `C`.